 Frankie by Mary Sullivan

 Frankie is going home from the shelter.
 There, he wants to figure out what his things are.
 Is the bed Frankie’s?
 No. It’s Nico’s.
 In fact, it turns out that the blankie, bed, rope, and puppy all are Nico’s.
 Poor Frankie.
 Will these two cute doggies ever learn to share?
-Gorgeous illustrations and simple text about the power of sharing.
+Gorgeous illustrations and simple text about the power of sharing makes this a wonderful picture book to use with children.

 The Brownstone by Paula Scher, illustrated by Stan Mack